Ronaldvan/SOFE4630U-MS1/README.md

 4. Another audible video of about 5 minutes showing the design part.

 Put the GitHub link and video links inside your report, and submit the report.

+## Acknowledgements
+This repository is a fork of [zubxxr/SOFE4630U-MS1](https://github.com/zubxxr/SOFE4630U-MS1), originally based on [GeorgeDaoud3/SOFE4630U-MS1](https://github.com/GeorgeDaoud3/SOFE4630U-MS1).
+Credit to the original author(s) for the initial implementation.